Fairyland0902/Animoe/README.md

 ### Dataset

-The original dataset can be downloaded from the [Danbooru 2018 Anime Character Recognition Dataset](https://github.com/grapeot/Danbooru2018AnimeCharacterRecognitionDataset).
-We then remove those black-white or grayscale images with `preprocess.py` since their inclusion increases the instability in GAN's training.
+The original dataset can be downloaded from the [Anime Face Dataset](https://github.com/SteinsFu/Anime_face_dataset/tree/master/data).
+We then parse the tags using [Illustration2Vec](https://github.com/rezoo/illustration2vec) and delete those failure cases.

-### Notes

-1. The anime eye icon in the logo is adapted from [Wikipedia](https://en.wikipedia.org/wiki/File:Anime_eye.svg).

 ### Web Application